IO.Box Integration Configuration for WisNode Bridge

 -

-In the Integration module, navigate to the ChirpStack v4 menu and click Onboard to ChirpStack Server.
+Navigate to the ChirpStack v4 menu and click Onboard to ChirpStack Server to create a device profile.
+Click OK.

 -